How does it work?

 Electric roads are an important solution in making today’s transport system more sustainable.
 Conductive solutions can work as a complement to the more flexible inductive electric roads.
-Conductive technology can be favourable for certain applications, but inductive systems have a larger flexibility regarding areas of use, business models etcetera.
-Inductive technology is also well suited for autonomous vehicles as no human intervention is required.
+Conductive technology can be favourable for certain applications, but inductive systems offer much larger flexibility regarding areas of use, business models etc. Inductive technology is also well suited for autonomous vehicles as no human intervention is required.

 What is the technical lifespan of the infrastructure?

 With normal maintenance the coils and other equipment will have an estimated technical lifespan of approximately 40 years.